mostwelcome/java9-modularity/README.md

     `Set<Integer> ints = Set.of(1, 2, 3);
     List<String> strings = List.of("first", "second");`
-Besides being shorter and nicer to read, these methods also relieve you from having to pick a specific collection implementation.
+Besides, being shorter and nicer to read, these methods also relieve you from having to pick a specific collection implementation.
 In fact, the collection implementations returned from the factory methods are highly optimized for the number of elements you put in.
 That's possible because they're immutable: adding items to these collections after creation results in an `UnsupportedOperationException`.

 6. <b><i>Stream API improvements</b></i>